batcholi/Archean_wiki/src/components/joints/LinearTrack.md

 ---

 # Description
 The Linear Track is a component that includes a buildable moving block.
 It is designed to allow linear translation of objects on a build.
+It can only Translate along a track automatically created on the movement axis of the block.

 > <font color="green"> *This component is related to the pressurization of builds, please refer to the [Pressurization](../../pressurization.md) page for more information.*</font>